-An exciting new product is part of the Office 2010 Beta - Microsoft PowerPivot for Excel 2010 (formerly Gemini).
+Back in November 2009, I was invited to test an exciting new product in the Office 2010 Beta -- Microsoft PowerPivot for Excel 2010 (formerly code-named Gemini).
 PowerPivot for Excel is a powerful data analysis add-in that will let you work with millions of records within the familiar Excel environment.
-If you havenít downloaded the Office 2010 Beta, you can test PowerPivot in the hands-on Virtual Lab.

 For the PowerPivot for Excel test, I used Internet Explorer 8 as my browser, because the Virtual Lab wouldn't work with Firefox.